 Leduc has many local restaurants, food chains and grocery stores.
 The Rec Center also has a restaurant and Dairy Queen/ Orange Julius located inside.
 Delivery food purchases, such as pizza are possible to the Leduc Recreation Center as well.

 The Leduc Recreation Center provides free parking

-Early registration for the event will be available online at www.fragapalooza.com (this website) until June 30.
-Early registration will only cost $85 for the 4 day event, and come with benefits besides a reduced price, such as early bird seat reservation.
-However, after the mentioned deadline, the registration fee will be $95.
+Early registration for the event will be available online at www.fragapalooza.com (this website) until a posted date (may vary year by year for each event, check the current event news for the exact date).
+Early registration will have an Early Bird cost for the 4 day event, and come with benefits besides a reduced price, such as early bird seat reservation.
+However, after the mentioned deadline, the registration fee will increase.
 Although online registration is not required, as you can also pay at the door, it is highly recommended as space is limited and only PAID participants will be guaranteed a seat.
 Paid participants will also be able to reserve a seat in our venue ahead of time.

 Payment at the Registration Check-In on Thursday morning is CASH ONLY as we will not have access to debit or credit card systems.
 For those of you who wish to confirm your registration online, in order to reserve a seat, we have a variety of payment options available which include:

 - Drop Off Locations

 Once we have received and processed your payment for the event, your registration will be complete and you will be able to select and reserve your seat based upon a top down view of our event layout.